Hours and Location

 Scheduling a Quiz, Test or Exam

 - Disability Support Services requires one week's notice from a student.
-In rare cases a week's notice is not possible (for example, a professor reschedules a test).
-In those cases DSS asks for the most amount of time possible.
+In the rare cases where a week's notice is not possible (for example, a professor reschedules a test), DSS asks for the most amount of time possible.

 - Discuss your testing arrangements with your instructor at least one week before the test is scheduled.
 You do not need to contact DSS if your instructor agrees to provide your accommodations in the classroom.
 If the instructor wants DSS to make the arrangements for your test, continue on to the next step.

 - One week before the test, log into your DSS database account at https://andes.accessiblelearning.com/Loyola/ and submit your request.
-If you want to submit a phone request, contact Michelle Hackley at (410) 617-2750.
+If you want to submit a phone request, contact Kathleen Bruns, Accommodations Coordinator, at (410) 617-2750.

-- After your instructor provides you submit the testing request in your DSS database account, you will receive an email.
+- After you submit the testing request in your DSS database account, you will receive an email.
 Check your account 2 business days before the exam to make sure your request is arranged.

 - If you need to reschedule an exam, you must have instructor approval.